Table of Contents

 - kali-bleeding-edge contains packages that are automatically updated from the upstream git repositories.
 This branch has the potential to be very unstable.

-- kali-dev is the development version of Kali.
+- kali-dev is the development version of Kali Linux.
 It is created by combining three other branches:

 debian-testing.
-Its mainly used for merging Debian’s updates with the changes maintained by Kali.
+Its mainly used for merging Debian’s updates with the changes maintained by Kali Linux.

 - kali-dev-only is the development distribution with Kali-specific packages.
 This branch is auto-merged into